mwfj/CMU_15213_CSAPP3E_Lab/README.md

 - [x] **3.
 AttackLab** : Students are asked to modify the behavior of the targets by developing exploits based on either **code injection or return-oriented programming**.
 This lab teaches the students about the stack discipline and teaches them about the danger of writing code that is vulnerable to buffer overflow attacks.

 - [ ] **4.
 CacheLab:** Students write a general-purpose cache simulator, and then optimize a small matrix transpose kernel to minimize the number of misses on a simulated cache.
-This lab uses the Valgrind tool to generate address traces. **Note: This lab must be run on a 64-bit x86-64 system.**
+This lab uses the Valgrind tool to generate address traces. **Note: This lab must be run on a 64-bit x86-64 Linux system.**